yoniwe1/AutoSpotlight/README.md

 # AutoSpotlight
 AutoSpotlight C# .net framework project, based on NAudio library, to identify the dominant instrument in a given time interval on a midi file piece.

-Midi file is a hexadecimal file, built as a sequence of events, each one unique, and NAudio is a library written by Mark Heath which allows us to work fluently and easily with it without having to get down to the resolution of the machine.
+Midi file is a hexadecimal file, built as a sequence of events, and NAudio is a library written by Mark Heath which allows us to work fluently and easily with it without having to get down to the resolution of the machine.

 AutoSpotlight/videos include some demonstrations of our project.